jrnold/qss-tidy/docs/causality.md

         fullPropAfter = fullAfter / totalAfter)
 ```

-Now calculate the average proportion of full-time employees for each state:
+Now calculate the average for each state:

 ```r
 full_prop_by_state <- minwage %>%